DANCING IN THE CABBAGE PATCH Moonshine

 Berea for many years provided consultation and support to the schools in the southeastern corner of the state and was particularly fond of Hindman and Pine Mountain.
 Many articles by William G. Frost, an early President of Berea , and by his faculty from the college, signaled that they felt the region to be under their informed care and their watchful eye.
 They kept in close touch with the settlement schools in the southeastern region and “moonshine” was often part of their concern and sometimes and somewhat, their exaggerated focus and conversations.
 At Berea, Penniman was their moonshine expert.

-Dr. Penniman, as a faculty member was particularly concerned by life-style that he saw in the Southern Appalachians and in its toll on the people.
+Dr. Penniman, as a Berea College faculty member, was particularly concerned by life-styles that he saw in the Southern Appalachians and the toll taken on the lives of mountain people.
 As someone who had built up good relations with many of the people in the southeast corner of the state, he became a close observer of the culture and of the language and the wry humor of the people of the region.
 Not much was missed by Penniman, as seen in two tales both collected and somewhat concocted and, reportedly, recited by Penniman in public performances.
-These selections from the Berea Quarterly have surrogate copies in the archival records at Pine Mountain Settlement.
+These selections from the Berea Quarterly have surrogate copies in the archival records at Pine Mountain Settlement and at Berea College.

 THE BEREA QUARTERLY 1908, p.
 20-22

-Professor Penniman is a Massachusetts man, educated at Brown University and Andover Seminary, who has been connected with Berea since 1895.
+Professor Penniman was born in Massachusetts, educated at Brown University and Andover Seminary, and has been connected with Berea since 1895.
 More than any other member of our Faculty he has assisted the President in making friends for our enterprise, and more than any other, except Professor Dinsmore, he has come into immediate contact with the mountaineers.
 He is what the Kentuckians call a “good mixer,” and he has preached on half the creeks in Eastern Kentucky, entering into the real life of the people with a sympathy which opens their hearts.

 Professor Penniman has a keen sense of the ludicrous and a good scent for literary material as well.
 Instead of giving a statistical or scientific account, he gives pictures, impressions, which have made his presentations of the mountain work most attractive, in spite of his being a ”minister of the Gospel” he has become a great impersonator, so that a business men’s club. or a camping party in the Adirondacks counts itself fortunate when it can secure an hour of his recitals.